jan25/changeloggen/NOTES.md

 ## Ideas

+- Refactory code into appropriate modules and files
 - Prepend or append to existing file
 - Custom template for changelog
 - Name for each label/tag (Feature -> Features)